Platinumt3chnology/visual-recognition./getting-started.md

     If you have {{site.data.keyword.Bluemix_notm}} Dedicated, the `gateway-a.watsonplatform.net` endpoint here might not be your service endpoint.
 Check the `url` on the **Service credentials** page of your service dashboard.
     {: tip}

-    The response includes the default classifier, the classes identified in the image, and a score for each class.
+    The response includes the General model or classifier (which uses the `default` classifier_id), the classes identified in the image, and a score for each class.

     ```json
     {